brenmcnamara/Portfolio/README.md

   - This project is at its initial stages.
 It is the culmination of personal research done in Neural Machine Translation using Deep Learning.

-  - The goal is to implement many of the famous models in NMT research to gain an intuition of how these models differ and best practices for data pre-processing and hyperparameter configurations.
+  - The goal is to implement many of the best models in NMT research to gain an intuition of how these models differ and best practices for data pre-processing and hyperparameter configurations.